Oscar-de-Sevelinges/ece-web-app-desevelinges-menaud/README.md

   cd supabase
   docker compose up ...
   ```
-* sign in or log in to the app using email and password (issues with oauth providers outside localhost, on the hosted version of the website)
+* sign in or log in to the app using email and password and with oauth providers (Github)

 ## Authors